-A public review of the Draft Spatial Plan of the Republic of Serbia from 2021 to 2035 and the Report on the Strategic Assessment of the Environmental Impact of the Spatial Plan of the Republic of Serbia from 2021 to 2035 has been initiated.
-The Plan provides the key inputs important for territorial development and use of EU territorial tools, and defines key development axes that provide a framework for capital investments.
+$^{^{\}rm 72}$ Strategy for Youth in the Republic of Serbia for the period 2022-2030 and use of EU territorial tools, and defines key development axes that provide a framework for capital investments.
 The identified urban agglomerations and larger and smaller urban centres, together with important development corridors, provide a basis for developing part of the selection criteria of the territories for provision of technical assistance in piloting integrated territorial mechanisms, and could also have an impact on the proposal of the national ISTD model.